Phil Keaggy: 1990s

-The following year Keaggy released another critically acclaimed instrumental album, Acoustic Sketches.
-Comprising mainly Keaggy originals, the album features a cover of "Swing Low, Sweet Chariot", and would later win Keaggy another Dove Award.
-A second instrumental album, 220, was also released.
-The album, titled after the 220 volt electric standard, featured a diverse mix of musical styles, ranging from blues to Celtic.
+The next year Keaggy released another critically acclaimed instrumental album, Acoustic Sketches.
+Mainly Keaggy originals, the album features a cover of "Swing Low, Sweet Chariot"; he won another Dove Award for the album.
+A second instrumental album, 220, was released.
+The album, named for the 220 volt electric standard, featured a diverse mix of musical styles, ranging from blues to Celtic.
 The album's final track, "Ian's Groove", marks the recording debut of Phil's son on drums.
 Despite its stellar performances, as a collection of original instrumentals, the album was largely overlooked.
-Keaggy says, "that was a very cool album that...Christians and Christian bookstores and...the marketplace ...couldn't make the connection, because it's electric guitar music.
-So it kind of fell by the wayside."
-Also in 1996, Phil's wife Bernadette published A Deeper Shade of Grace, a moving account of the emotional and spiritual struggles she experienced in losing their first five children via early infant death, miscarriage and stillbirth.
-Phil wrote the foreword to the book.
+Keaggy says, "that was a very cool album that...Christians and Christian bookstores and...the marketplace ...couldn't make the connection, because it's electric guitar music... it kind of fell by the wayside."
+Also in 1996, his wife Bernadette published A Deeper Shade of Grace, a moving account of the emotional and spiritual struggles she experienced in losing their first five children via early infant death, miscarriage, and stillbirth.
+Phil wrote the foreword for the book.

-In January 1997, the Rock and Roll Hall of Fame, located in Cleveland, Ohio, opened an exhibit called "My Town".
-Because the exhibit focused on Cleveland's rock and roll history, Glass Harp was invited to perform at the Museum.
-The band is also currently represented in the Museum's Ohio Exhibit.

-The year also saw the release of Keaggy's On the Fly album, arguably his most ambitious instrumental project to date.
-Released through Canis Major Records, highlights includes the Spanish-flavored "Praise Dance", the hypnotic groove "Firewalker", and the six-part epic, "Way of the Pilgrim".
-Also in 1997, Phil teamed up with Wes King and Out of the Grey's Scott Dente for the mostly instrumental album Invention.
+In January 1997, the Rock and Roll Hall of Fame in Cleveland, Ohio opened an exhibit, "My Town".
+Because the exhibit focused on Cleveland's rock and roll history, Glass Harp was invited to perform at the museum.
+The band is also currently represented in the museum's Ohio Exhibit.
+On the Fly was also released in 1997, arguably his most ambitious instrumental project to date.
+Released through Canis Major Records, highlights are Spanish-flavored "Praise Dance", the hypnotic groove "Firewalker", and the six-part epic, "Way of the Pilgrim".
+Also in 1997, he teamed up with Wes King and Out of the Grey's Scott Dente for the mostly instrumental album Invention.
 The album would win a Dove Award the following year.
 Keaggy would then go on to sign with Word Records.

-Phil Keaggy, Phil's last vocal album of the decade, came out in 1998.
+Phil Keaggy, Keaggy's last vocal album of the decade came out in 1998.
 Lacking the slick production style of the previous vocal album, True Believer, Phil Keaggy was a strong return to form for Keaggy in terms of recapturing his usual organic, live sound.
-Several songs reflected a Beatles influence, including "Days Like You", his last single to receive considerable airplay as Christian radio has been moving towards a more youth-oriented format.
-Keaggy also appeared as a guest singer on the Ragamuffins' "All the Way to Kingdom Come", on his friend Rich Mullins' last original work, The Jesus Record (which contained demo tracks recorded by Mullins just before his 1997 death, and renditions of those songs by the Ragamuffins and other artists).
+Several songs reflected a Beatles influence, including "Days Like You", his last single to receive considerable airplay as Christian radio seemed to move towards a more youth-oriented format.
+He also appeared as a guest singer on the Ragamuffins' "All the Way to Kingdom Come", on his friend Rich Mullins's last original work, The Jesus Record (which contained demo tracks recorded by Mullins just before his 1997 death, and renditions of those songs by the Ragamuffins and other artists).